Keith Hernandez On Baseball, 'Seinfeld' And Being His Own 'Worst Enemy'

 DAVIES: Well, I don't mind you getting riled at all.
 What about the pace of play?

+And here comes the bullpens.
+And a lot of the bullpens stink and - guys that come in and don't throw strikes.
+I've talked to scouts.
+They look at the guy get the ball the furthest 'cause of home runs in and the pitcher that can throw the hardest.
+It's no longer pitch to contact.

-Warren Spahn wasn't a hard thrower.
-The greatest left-hander of all time.
-Warren Spahn had a screw ball.
-Watching Warren Spahn pitch was like watching Rembrandt paint a masterpiece.
-On the corners, low, a little extra here, a little off there, screwball here, up-and-in fastball there.
+Warren Spahn wasn't a hard thrower, the greatest left-hander of all time.
+Warren Spahn had a screwball - watching Warren Spahn pitch was like watching Rembrandt paint a masterpiece - on the corners, low, a little extra here, a little off there, screwball here, up-and-in fastball there.
 These hard throwers - they don't have the command of their breaking ball.
-And major league hitters can hit fastballs.
-And that makes for long counts and makes for long games.
-And now you've got the analytics.
-And I'm up there going absolutely out of my mind.
+And Major League hitters can hit fastballs, and that makes for long counts and makes for long games.
+And now you got the analytics, and I'm up there going absolutely out of my mind.

 HERNANDEZ: Well, my father - I was a really, really good athlete.
-And I used to be able to run pretty good - not fast but above average.
-I stole 19 or 18 - 19 bases in 1982.
-Home runs mean a lot.
+And I used to be able to run pretty good - not fast, but above average.
+I stole 19 or - 19 bases in 1982.
+Home runs - made a lot.
 I played in St. Louis.
 It was 386 in the gaps.
-It was 330 far down the line.
+It was 335 down the lines.

 DAVIES: Big park.